 Each year, four years of guaranteed funding are offered to the four most qualified applicants to the PhD in SLS program, pending availability of funds.
 Financial assistance is in the form of a teaching and/or research graduate assistantship, as long as the enrolled student maintains a GPA of 3.5 or higher and takes 6 credits per semester (with the exception of those who have reached the dissertation writing stage, or ABD status).
-The graduate assistantship is a 0.50 FTE appointment that provides health plan benefits after a minimum of three months and 100% tuition exemption.
+The graduate assistantship is a 0.50 FTE appointment that provides health plan benefits and 100% tuition exemption.
 The payment of student fees is not covered.

 For those admitted without guaranteed funding, the Department strives to support PhD students with GAships or lectureships combined with tuition awards, but this support cannot be guaranteed.
 Support depends on the availability of funding and the student’s skill set and academic performance.
 Students are encouraged to seek alternative sources of funding as well; units such as the College of Education, UH Student Athletic Services, and the Institutional Research Office have all hired SLS students as GAs in the past.